Ezequiel92/alien_invasion/README.md

 A 2D game made with the [pygame](https://www.pygame.org/) library and based on the exercise proposed in chapters 12, 13 and 14 of [_Python Crash Course_](https://ehmatthes.github.io/pcc_2e/) by Eric Matthes (2ed.), with some added features:

-* Initial menu to choose between playing the game, seeing a ranking of users according to their scores, or loading saved games.
+* Initial menu to choose between playing a new game, loading a saved game, or seeing a ranking of users according to their scores.
 * Menu to choose between full screen or a floating window.
 * Menu to choose the level of difficulty.
 * Menu to create a user, play as an already created user or play anonymously.